GabrieleNocchi/snp_call_nextflow/compute_canada_narval_slurm/README.md

 Now, create or edit the file (you probably have to create it):  ~/.nextflow/config

-This is like a general config for EVERY workflow you will run with nextflow in this environment.
+This is like a general config for EVERY workflow you will run with nextflow in this cluster (narval).
 You can use the copy and paste the text below into it, but change def-group to your account name